1957 Nobel Prize in Literature: Nominations

 Albert Camus was nominated for the Nobel Prize in literature on 11 occasions, the first time in 1949.
 He was nominated once in 1957 by a French professor of Anglo-Saxon language and literature from the Caen University, which he was awarded afterwards.

-In total, the Nobel committee received 66 nominations for 49 individuals, including Nikos Kazantzakis, E. M. Forster, Alberto Moravia, Georges Duhamel, Jules Romains, Ezra Pound, Saint-John Perse (awarded in 1960), Carlo Levi, Boris Pasternak (awarded in 1958) and Robert Frost.
+In total, the Nobel committee received 66 nominations for 49 writers including Nikos Kazantzakis, E. M. Forster, Alberto Moravia, Georges Duhamel, Jules Romains, Ezra Pound, Saint-John Perse (awarded in 1960), Carlo Levi, Boris Pasternak (awarded in 1958) and Robert Frost.
 12 of the nominees were nominated first-time among them Jean-Paul Sartre (awarded in 1964), Lennox Robinson, Jan Parandowski, Samuel Beckett (awarded in 1969), Jarosław Iwaszkiewicz, André Chamson, Väinö Linna and Carlo Levi.
 The nominee with the highest number of nominations – 4 nominations – was for André Malraux.
 Four of the nominees were women namely Gertrud von Le Fort, Karen Blixen, Henriette Charasson, and Maria Dąbrowska.

 The authors Nurullah Ataç, Erich Auerbach, Arturo Barea, Ernst Bertram, Roy Campbell, Joyce Cary, José Lins do Rego, Alfred Döblin, Claude Farrère, Peter Freuchen, Rose Fyleman, Oliver St. John Gogarty, Sacha Guitry, Laura Ingalls Wilder, Eric Alfred Knudsen, Barbu Lăzăreanu, Wyndham Lewis, Malcolm Lowry, Mait Metsanurk, Christopher Morley, Gilbert Murray, Ralph Barton Perry, Clemente Rebora, Aleksey Remizov, Umberto Saba, Dorothy L. Sayers, and Giuseppe Tomasi di Lampedusa died in 1957 without having been nominated for the prize.
 French poet Valery Larbaud died before the only chance to be rewarded.

+Prize decision

+According to the New York Times, the members of the Swedish Academy voted unanimously for Albert Camus as the 1957 laureate.
+Anders Österling, permanent secretary of the Academy, said that Camus work "can unhesitatingly be said to conform with the idealistic aim which is the very base of the Nobel Prize."
+The Danish author Karen Blixen was told by a Swedish journalist the she was the favourite among the judges to be awarded the 1957 Nobel Prize in Literature and expected to win the prize.

+Reactions

+The choice of Albert Camus was well received in France.
+Following the prize announcement, author and literature critic Émile Henriot wrote in Le Monde: "He is one of the men whose thought and talent honor France, and it is wonderful that this title is recognized with such brilliance abroad.
+The high literary qualities of his work have, with five or six important books, undoubtedly deserved the place he occupies at the forefront of our writers".
+Camus himself modestly said: "I wish Malraux had got the prize.
+He deserved it more than I did".